Back to expert network directory

 Transcripts on the Tegus database and growth rate, data from Tegus ads, interviews and Twitter

-Tegus revenue estimate
+Tegus revenue estimates

 In August 2023, Tegus stated that it generates $100m ARR, when hiring for a Head of Revenue Operations (pictured).